brestnichki/humanbeans-clock/README.md

 The app uses InheritedModel to communicate changes in state to child widget, which allow us to avoid rebuilds for most of them, but keep all the logic for the animations, in the root widget of the app.

-For the accessability of the app we had some consideration.
+For the accessibility of the app we had some consideration.
 I have disabled font scaling for the time numbers, because i believe that the 159 (baseline) for the font should be able to provide readability.
 The root of the app in the Clock widget we use ExclideSematics widgets to remove all the semantics for the decoration elements - the bird and the branches/leaves.
 That also excludes the text for the clock time, but i wrapped everything in Semantics providing label for the current time.

 ### Dependancies and licensing

-The project is distributed under the [MIT License](https://github.com/brestnichki/humanbeans-clock/blob/master/LICENSE.md)
+The licensing of the project can be found in [LICENCE.md](https://github.com/brestnichki/humanbeans-clock/blob/master/LICENSE.md).

 The project depends on the following packages.
 The licensing for the packages can be found in the links below: